Michigan Basic Insurance is a Fair Plan Policy

 You need to own or rent and live in a qualified property

-- “Qualified Property” means a residential property which meets building code standards, does not have farm or business use and has no illegal activities.
+- “Qualified Property” means a residential property that meets building code standards that do not have farm or business use and has no illegal activities.

 To determine if your property is “qualified,” MBPIA will have your property inspected (at no cost to you).
 If MBPIA decides that your property does not qualify, they will give you a written explanation of why the property does not qualify and what to do to make it eligible.
-All Michigan Basic Policies are issued for one year, which can be renewed on a qualified property for the next two years without another inspection, which is scheduled at Michigan Basic discretion.
-Michigan Basic can issue a temporary binder for up to 60 days that will insure your property while you are waiting for inspection or making the repairs to qualify your property.
+All Michigan Basic Policies are issued for one year, which can be renewed on a qualified property for the next two years without another inspection, which Michigan Basic schedules at their discretion.
+Michigan Basic can issue a temporary binder for up to 60 days to insure your property while you are waiting for inspection or making the repairs to qualify your property.

 Michigan Basic insurance offers two types of Michigan homeowners insurance policies: